antublue/test-engine/MANUAL.md

 A `Context` Object provide a common singleton instance to access shared resources between tests during runtime execution.

-It's primary use is to get either the global Store...
+It's primary use is to get either the global `Store`...

+java
 ``
 Context.getInstance().getStore()
 ```

+java
-... or a namespaced store...
+... or a namespaced `Store`...

  ```
 Context.getInstance().getStore("some namespace")